LangStream/langstream/examples/applications/webcrawler-source/README.md

 ## Prerequisites

-Create a S3 bucket, it will contain only a metadata file for the WebCrawler.

 Create a table in Astra DB with the following schema.
 This example assumes that you have a KEYSPACE named `documents`.